mikeprivette/awesome-sec-challenges/README.md

 ### Introductory Education

-*This is a list of sites dedicated to beginner focused education, such as grade school level challenges.*
+*This is a list of sites dedicated to beginner-focused education, such as grade school-level challenges.*

 - [Cyber Start](https://cyberstart.com/) - High School level introductory hacking courses.